popotam/datasciencecoursera/PA1_template.md

 Loading and preprocessing the data
 -------------------------------------

-First, I have unziped the data file.
+First, I have unzipped the data file.

 ```r